Key Plumbing Advertising Takeaways

 What is Plumbing Advertising?

-Plumbing advertising is the production of advertisements for commercial or residential plumbing services or products.
+Plumbing advertising produces advertisements for commercial or residential plumbing services or products.
 An ad is a promotional notice or announcement in a public forum.
-In 2021, advertising can encompass a wide array of promotional materials, including PPC ads, website banners, and Google My Business posts.
+In 2023, advertising can encompass various promotional materials, including PPC ads, website banners, and Google Profile posts.

 1) Google Ads

-Once known as Google AdWords, the now named Google Ads is still one of the most effective ways to advertise your plumbing business online.
+Once known as Google AdWords, the now-named Google Ads is still one of the most effective ways to advertise your plumbing business online.
 Because it can be expensive and requires a level of expertise to maximize correctly, some have grown frustrated with it as a platform.
-Still, adequately targeted ad campaigns with an eye towards demographics, budgeting, and ROI can help plumbers win big with Google Ads.
-Depending on what city you are looking to target for plumbing jobs, Google Ads may be less expensive than you think.
-In any case, make sure you hire a Google Ads certified manager.

 2) Facebook Ads